MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/sitelink-ad-extension.md

 The end date is inclusive.
 For example, if you set this field to 12/31/2019, the ad extensions will stop being shown at 11:59 PM on 12/31/2019.

 **Add:** Optional.
-If you do not specify an end date, the ad extensions will continue to be delivered unless you pause the associated campaigns, ad groups, or ads.
+If you do not specify an end date, the ad extension will continue to be delivered unless you pause the associated campaigns, ad groups, or ads.
 **Update:** Optional.
-If no value is set for the update, this setting is not changed.
 The end date can be shortened or extended, as long as the start date is either null or occurs before the new end date.
-If you do not set this field, then the existing settings will be retained.
-If you set this field to *delete_value*, then you are effectively removing the end date and the ad extensions will continue to be delivered unless you pause the associated campaigns, ad groups, or ads.
+If you set this field to the *delete_value* string, then you are effectively removing the end date.
+The [Ad Schedule](#adschedule), [End Date](#enddate), [Start Date](#startdate), and [Use Searcher Time Zone](#usesearchertimezone) fields depend on each other and are updated together.
+If you leave all of these fields empty during update, then none of them are updated.
+If you include values for any of these fields, then the prior values for all of these fields are removed or replaced.
+To remove all prior schedule settings, set each of these fields to *delete_value*.
 **Delete:** Read-only

 ## <a name="finalurl"></a>Final Url